 You have a right of access to personal data held by us as a data controller.
 This right may be exercised by emailing us at [email protected].
 We may charge for a request for access in accordance with applicable law.
 We will aim to respond to any requests for information promptly, and in any event within the legally required time limits (currently 40 days).

-If you require a report of any data we hold about you on this website, or want us to delete your data, you may request it below using the email address you believe has been used on this site:
+If you require a report of any data we hold about you on our website or Customer Portal, or want us to delete your data, you may request it below using your email address:

 Amendment of personal data